Web Crawling Webinar for Tech Teams

 }

-As a next step, let's get a random UA for each request.
-Start by creating the array (you can find some suitable options in our list of top User Agents for web scraping).
+As a next step, let's get a random User Agent for each request.
+Start by creating the array (you can find some suitable options on our list of top User Agents for web scraping).

 scraper.js